Things to do in Freycinet National Park, Tasmania

 You’ve probably seen countless photos, the shimmering crescent of white sand meeting the turquoise water is easily recognizable.

-There are only two ways to see Wineglass Bay – hiking in, boating in, or flying in.
+There are only two ways to see Wineglass Bay – hiking in, boating in, or from a scenic flight.

 The view flying into Wineglass Bay